Sometimes an in-person training just isn’t feasible. We’ve compiled a list of online learning opportunities that may meet your needs.

 Dissemination and Implementation Science: What is it & Why is it Critical to Translational Science? is a webinar initiated by the Dissemination and Implementation Workgroup of the Collaboration Engagement Task Force of the Clinical Translational Science Award Program.
 It features Drs.
 Enola Proctor and Stephen Bartels who provide a succinct overview of the field of implementation science, as well as an example of a research project that illustrates implementation science aims, methods, and outcomes.
 The webinar is intended for researchers, administrators, and students who are not familiar with IS but want to know more about how evidence-based interventions are put into practice.

-The Implementation Science Centers in Cancer Control (ISC3) Capacity Building Database has resources for anyone interested in implementation science.
-The database includes information on implementation science basics, implementation science skills, and applying implementation science in research.
+The Implementation Science Centers in Cancer Control (ISC3) Capacity Building Database includes a variety of resources for researchers, practitioners, trainees, and anyone else interested in learning or using implementation science.
+Use the database to find resources for learning the basics of implementation science, advancing your implementation science skillset, and using implementation science in your studies or office.